 Wide toe-box shoes

 This is meant more for accommodating the enlarged bump and alleviating discomfort.

 Anti-inflammatory medication is sometimes indicated to provide temporary relief.
 Speak to your physician before beginning any sort of medication on your own.

 Not typically utilized in the treatment of bunion deformities.
-Occasionally, if there is a painful bursa that forms at the location of the enlarged bump, a corticosteroid injection can be to help shrink the bursa and provide temporary relief.
+If there is a painful bursa that forms, a corticosteroid injection can help shrink the bursa and provide temporary relief.

-Typically recommended in order to balance the foot’s biomechanics and allow the joints and osseous structures to function more appropriately during the gait cycle—this tends to slow the progression of the bunion deformity.
+Recommended to balance the foot’s biomechanics and allow joints and osseous structures to function more appropriately.
+This tends to slow the progression of the bunion deformity.

 Surgery is generally recommended when other forms of treatment have been unsuccessful.

 There are many different types of surgical procedures for treating bunions.
 Generally, the procedures are designed to restore the alignment of the 1st metatarsal in all three planes, excise the painful bony bump as needed and restore the appropriate soft tissue balance.
 Depending on the surgical procedure performed, the patient will have different recovery periods.
 Your surgeon will take various factors into account including your age, the severity of deformity, activity level, and lifestyle to provide the procedure that will benefit you and provide the best clinical outcome.

 As with all medical issues, the sooner you have them examined and treated, the easier the process will be!
 If you are experiencing pain, discomfort, or think that you may have bunions forming, reach out to the professionals at Foot and Ankle Specialists Of Illinois for a consultation and we will relieve you of your foot pain.